The symbolism of flowers and fruit in Chinese art: Huā duǒ

 Decorated in blue sk.
 Willow pattern.
 On the inside bottom of a river landscape with buildings. c.
 1760.
 Hallwyl Museum, Sweden.
 Image by Jens Mohr available under a Creative Commons License

-The famous willow pattern on porcelain, widely exported to Europe and imitated by European potters, immortalizes the tale of young love.
-A poor young man falls in love with the daughter of his rich employer.
+The famous willow pattern on porcelain, widely exported to Europe and imitated by European potters, immortalizes the tale of young love where a poor young man falls in love with the daughter of his rich employer.
 Many of the elements in the willow pattern design relate to incidents in the story.
-A willow tree is featured prominently and hence the name.
+A willow tree is featured prominently and hence gives its name to this design.

 When people left home they were often given willow twigs as a parting gift as li sounds the same as lí ‘to part’.
-Willow will sprout readily from cuttings and so a tree can be planted to give a continual reminder of home.
+Willow will sprout readily from cuttings and so the twig can then be planted to give an enduring reminder of home.

 Wood oil tree 梧桐 wú tóng